storyprotocol/documentation/docs/Developers/tutorials/how-to-tip-an-ip.md

   </Card>
 </Cards>

-In this tutorial, you will learn how to send money ("tip") an IP Asset using the TypeScript SDK.
+In this tutorial, you will learn how to send money ("tip") to an IP Asset using the TypeScript SDK.

 ## The Explanation